Residency Application Information

 Applications will be accepted through ERAS up to the closing date of the AUA Match.
 However, because of the large number of applications received, it is in the applicant's best interest to have applications, Dean's Letter, and all appropriate support materials to the Medical University of South Carolina's Department of Urology as early as possible.
 Interviews are typically scheduled on two dates in mid-November.

-The timeline for the 2023 is as follows:
+The timeline for the 2026 application cycle is as follows:

 Consideration will be given to couples who want to do residencies at MUSC or in Charleston in either the same or different programs.
 Due to Urology being a separate Match from the NRMP, applicants are encouraged to notify the Program Coordinator and Program Director if a couples match situation exists.